MattesGroeger/MGCommand/Readme.md

 [commandGroup execute];
 ```

-Before calling the execute method on the command group, you can set a callback block.
+Before calling the execute method on the command group, you can set the callback block.
 It will be executed when the command group execution finished.
+The order you add the commands determines their execution order.

 Note that the callbacks for added asynchronous commands will be automatically set by the group.
+If you add only synchronous commands you don't need the callback as the group will finish instantly.

 Executing commands sequentially
 ---